BileyHarryCopter/Cache_SLAB/README.md

 # LFUDA and BELADY cache implementations

-## README about this project has not completely ready yet

 ## For what?

 Firstly, it's just interesting.
 Secondly, this is the first practice task on [C++ based course](https://sourceforge.net/projects/cpp-lects-rus/files/cpp-graduated) by [K.I.Vladimirov](https://github.com/tilir).